TomJB1/my-website-jekyll/README.md

 # what I want to add in the future
 * albums page
-* thank you page (to replace humans.txt that I don't really use)
 * comments
 * RSS subscription page
 * links I like